 Types of Ground-Mounted Panels

 Fixed ground-mounted solar panels can be installed directly in your yard, usually in a flat and level position.
 They are typically attached to a metal frame that is anchored into the ground to provide stability.
 The panels are angled to face the sun for optimal energy production but remain in that fixed position and cannot be adjusted.
-Fixed mount panels are the lowest costing ground-mount solar panels.
+No-frills fixed mount panels like these are the lowest costing ground-mount solar panels.
+If you are looking for a solution that also provides aesthetic and functional enhancements to your backyard, a solar panel shade structure like a solar pergola or solar panel patio cover may be the fixed mount system for you.
+While these structures provide the dual functionality of solar power and a shaded shelter for outdoor activities they do come at a cost.

 Pole-mounted solar panels, on the other hand, are mounted on a vertical pole or tower that’s anchored into the ground.
 These types of systems are often used in areas where there is limited space or when the panels need to be raised above obstacles like trees or buildings.
 The pole can be adjusted to face the sun for optimal energy production.
 Pole-mounted systems also allow for the flexibility to adjust the angle of the panels, which can be helpful in areas with seasonal changes in the sun’s position.